elaimizrahi/raceline_tracking/README.md

 Edit `controller.py` to write controller.
 Other files can be edited, but with discretion.

-Times on objective sim timer:
+Times on objective sim timer (backup_controller):
 - Monza - 94.60 / 0
 - Montreal - 79.90 / 0
 - IMC - 58.50 / 0

+Times on objective sim timer (controller):
+- Monza - 77.00 / 0
+- Montreal - 67.00 / 0
+- IMS - 42.50 / 0